GlosuU/bayograff/README.md

 ## TODOS

--   Sort list of reporterms by startDate
--   Pop up confirmation before deleting
--   Flash messages when editting or creating reporterm
 -   Better icons for edit/delete/etc
 -   Select images for reporterms from enum
 -   Polish exporter to get better .txt and .tex files